 2. Strategies are the overarching actions that bring the vision to life.

 3. Goals are the steps to achieve each of the strategies.
-Because of the complexity of each of the strategies, CHC’s planning group decided to craft a plan to plan implementation for each of the strategies.
+Because of the complexity of each of the strategies, CHC’s planning group decided to craft a plan-to-plan implementation for each of the strategies.

 Statement